 How will myopia or nearsightedness affect my daily life?

-Someone who has nearsightedness would have to wear glasses or contacts and would have trouble seeing a movie or driving without them.
+Someone who has nearsightedness would have to wear glasses or contacts to see clearly at distance and would have trouble seeing a movie or driving without them.

 What are some early signs of myopia?